EU watchdog sees failings in sovereign debt ratings process

 S&P said it was committed to the highest standards and was continually enhancing its operations, while Moody's said it was committed to complying with the EU rules.

-Fitch said it was confident all its policies and procedures met regulatory standards and was moving swiftly to address any issues identified in the report.
+Fitch said it was confident all its policies and procedures meet regulatory standards and was moving swiftly to address any issues identified in the report.

 The three agencies will have to carry out "remedial plans" to ensure full compliance with EU law and to eradicate inadequate practices form the past, Maijoor said.

-ESMA has not determined yet if any rules have been broken and so whether fines might be appropriate, but its officials are looking into possible action based on an earlier report.
+ESMA has not determined yet if any rules have been broken and so whether fines might be appropriate, but its officials are looking into possible action based on a prior report.

-ESMA said the failings might compromise the independence of the ratings process.
-It cited the risks of senior management or even board members driving ratings changes rather than an agency's lead analyst, increasing the possibility of ratings being influenced by commercial incentives.
+ESMA said the failings might compromise the independence of the ratings process, such as senior management or even board members driving ratings changes rather than an agency's lead analyst, raising concerns about possible commercial incentives.

 It was also looking further into how an upcoming rating change was disclosed to an unauthorised third party before being released to the market.